Providing Alcohol to Minors

 These types of convictions can linger on a person’s record for many years, making it hard to find a job or pass a background check.
-If you are underage and have been caught drinking, or if you are an adult who has been charged with furnishing alcohol to minors, contact a Hackensack juvenile attorney at The Gorman Law Firm today.
+If you are underage and have been caught drinking, or if you are an adult who has been charged with furnishing alcohol to minors, contact an Essex County juvenile attorney at The Gorman Law Firm today.

 Published in Categories: Juvenile Defense